Sea to Sky Road Trip: An Adventure For Your Whole Family

 Nature.
 Adventure.
 Great food.
 The sea to sky highway has something to offer everyone in your family especially if you love the outdoors as much as we do.
 From strenuous hikes and rugged mountain biking trails to rope swings and easy access rock climbs.
 The sea to sky highway has it all for the active family.

 Vancouver is a great place to start this trip.
 I love how easy it is to be active in this city with its extensive network of bike paths.
 Every time my family stops here I make sure I get a chance to ride along the beautiful waterfront bike paths.
-Last time we visited we rode through Stanley park, the seawall, Sunset Beach Park, and past the science museum all the way to Granville island, where you can shop at specialty stores.

 - Bike or run around Stanley Park

-Last time we visited we rode through Stanley park, sea wall, and past museum all the way to Granville Island.
+Two years ago when we visited we rode through Stanley park, sea wall, and past museum all the way to Granville Island.
 This past trip we rode our bikes from Spanish Banks and rode along North Beach to Granville which is also a fun ride.